learnbyexample/Ruby_Scripting/chapters/Hashes.md

 * as comma separated key-value pairs inside `{}`
 * both key and value can be of any data type and be result of an expression
     * but having mutable data type as key requires careful usage
+    * as a special case, [string keys are frozen](https://stackoverflow.com/questions/13044839/why-is-a-string-key-for-a-hash-frozen)

 ```ruby
 >> marks = {'Foo' => 86, 'Bar' => 92, 'Baz' => 75}